Your intellectual property (IP) is your company’s holy grail.

 - Ensure that information security plans include policies on the proper protection of IP.

 - Establish procedures to ensure cloud storage security, train anyone setting up storage in the cloud on these procedures, and monitor adherence.

 - Have employees acknowledge IP agreements by regularly re-signing, especially when leaving the organization.

 - Use monitoring software to watch actions taken on IP data, including file transfer tracking and email transfer.

-For more great tips from CSO Online checkout their original article here.
+For more great tips from CSO Online checkout their article on the topic here.